jmsweng/3D-PDF/README.md

      edge effects (see relevant jupyter notebook).
 Center features also appear to remain the same for a given data set regardless of how peaks are modified.

+## Peak removal filter:
+    -Filter which removes bragg peaks and reconstructs the diffuse by replacing missing values -Detection of peaks is same as with modified hampel filter -Points that are removed are replaced with a value of median+2.2*MAD

 ## Punch and fill:
     -Quick (and probably incorrect) implementation of a punch and fill algorithm where bragg peaks are punched out and the volume is convolved with a gaussian